Whether it’s maintenance, light fabrication, or repair project you’ve been worried about how to complete, it’s time to make it happen.

-Unique spool hub allows changing from the different ranges like 2, 10, 33 and 45 lb.
+What else?
+Unique spool hub allows changing from the different ranges like 2, 10, 33, and 45 lb.
 Another great thing about this machine is the wires spools the snap with a tool-less brake automatic wire alignment and tension knob.

 Performance and Usability